VariantSync/trace-boosting-eval/README.md

 **Please note further**: The variants for which feature traces are computed are determined randomly.
-Thus, if you replicate our experiment with exactly the same setup, the exact results may slightly deviate.
+Thus, if you replicate our experiment with exactly the same setup, the results may not be exactly the same.
 However, the general trend of boosting the accuracy should be visible for all computed metrics in a very similar matter.